 The Alberta International Medical Graduate (AIMG) Program identifies, through comprehensive assessment, qualified applicants who are eligible to compete for defined residency positions.
-The AIMG Program advances this mission through assessment, evaluation, research and support.
+The AIMG Program advances this mission through evaluation, research and support.

 The AIMG Program Advisory Committee provides direction to the AIMG Program and is accountable to the Government of Alberta through the Minister of Health for the effective governance and management of the AIMG Program.